Want to change

 You may have a few other reasons for doing this.
 Now the question comes, how to change the password for a user in Ubuntu or Linux?

-In this quick tutorial, I’ll show you the command line and the GUI ways of changing passwords in Ubuntu.
+In this quick tutorial, I’ll show you the following:

 Change user password in Ubuntu [Command Line]